ashiqsultan/typescript-express-boilerplate/README.md

 - This **enables you to test your handle logics separately** in a TDD
 - A handler logic should return a `Promise<ResponseStructure>` type.
 - The below Example code contains a Resource named user with two custom handlers `customHandler` and `sendEmail`.
-- **A Resource handler is any function inside your Resource class which calls this.handlerBuilder() at the end.**

 **Example**